James Fullford: Return to Waverley

 Fullford left the Dundas district in February 1893 to return to live in Waverley, though he maintained a continuing connection with Dundas until 1901 by serving in successive years as an auditor of the municipal council.

 In January 1894 Fullford placed a newspaper notice advising that he had consented to be nominated as an alderman for the Lawson ward of Waverley Council, but shortly afterwards withdrew his nomination.

 Fullford's wife, Emily Jane, died at her residence in Leichhardt Street, Waverley, on 10 October 1895, aged 52.
 For the last twenty years of her life Emily Fullford had suffered "from a complication of diseases affecting the heart, lungs and kidneys".

-In January 1897 Grace Sophia Fullford, James Fullford's eldest neice and adopted daughter, died at his home in Waverley, aged 23.
+In January 1897 Grace Sophia Fullford, James Fullford's eldest niece and adopted daughter, died at his home in Waverley, aged 23.

 In December 1903 Fullford was one of two valuers appointed by Waverley council "to make a valuation of all ratable property in the Borough of Waverley for the municipal year 1904-5".

 James Fullford died on 6 September 1922, aged 80, at a private hospital at Marrickville.